Sundari31/Task-Management/README.md

+📝 Task Management App

-A simple React.js task manager to create, edit, delete, and track tasks with due dates and statuses.
+A simple and responsive React.js Task Manager that allows you to add, edit, delete, and track tasks with due dates and statuses.
+Built using React Router for navigation and Tailwind CSS for a modern UI.

-# 🚀 Features
+🚀 Features

-## Add new tasks with title, description, due date, and status
+Add Tasks – Create tasks with title, description, due date, and status.

-## Edit and update existing tasks
+Edit Tasks – Update task details anytime.

-## Delete tasks instantly
+Delete Tasks – Remove tasks instantly.

-## Status tracking: Pending, In Progress, Completed
+Status Tracking – Manage tasks with Pending, In Progress, and Completed labels.

-## Styled with Tailwind CSS
+Responsive Design – Works seamlessly on desktop and mobile.

-# 🛠 Tech Stack
+🛠 Tech Stack

-## React.js (useState, useEffect, useRef)
+React.js – Frontend framework for UI and state management.

-## React Router (for navigation between pages)
+React Router – Navigation between pages.

-## Tailwind CSS (for responsive, modern UI)
+Tailwind CSS – Modern and responsive styling.

+useState, useEffect, useRef – React hooks for state & lifecycle handling.